-The District recognizes that each student's mode of dress and grooming is a manifestation of personal style and individual preference.
+As per District Policy 5511, the District recognizes that each student's mode of dress and grooming is a manifestation of personal style and individual preference.
 The District will not interfere with the right of students and their parents to make decisions regarding their appearance, except when their choices interfere with the educational program of the schools.